AlexIIL/LibBlockAttributes/README.md

 The core API's are:

-- IFixedFluidInv*.
+- FixedFluidInv*.
-- IFixedFluidInvView* (A read-only version of IFixedFluidInv).
+- FixedFluidInvView* (A read-only version of FixedFluidInv).
-- IFluidInvStats* (containing statistics for any fluid inventory).
+- FluidInvStats* (containing statistics for any fluid inventory).
-- IFluidInsertable* (containing fluid insertion)
+- FluidInsertable* (containing fluid insertion)
-- IFluidExtractable* (containing fluid extraction)
+- FluidExtractable* (containing fluid extraction)
-- IFluidFilter (a Predicate for FluidKey's)
+- FluidFilter (a Predicate for FluidKey's)
-- IFluidInvTankChangeListener (for listening to changes in an IFixedItemInvView - although not all implementations will support this).
+- FluidInvTankChangeListener (for listening to changes in a FixedItemInvView - although not all implementations will support this).

 (*Is an attribute by default)